isaaclyman/ttrpg-guide/README.md

 ## To add

-If you've played any of the below, please help me add them to the list.
+The following are crowdsourced suggestions.
+If you've played any of them, please help me add them to the list.
+If any are already present (e.g. a less famous property under a system that's already in the list), please let me know so I can check it off.

 - Midgard
 - The Dark Eye